eikofee/nene-quest/README.md

+# Information : the game is currently ON HOLD

 ![title](title.png)

 Reproduction of Nene Sakura's game "Nene Quest" from "New Game!!"
 (2nd season, episode 3) written in C++ with the SFML library.